 - Elizabeth Warren wants to ban the US from using nuclear weapons first February 11, 2019

-- Executive Director Tierney: Without No First Use, we have a thermonuclear monarchy January 29, 2019
+- Executive Director Tierney: We have a thermonuclear monarchy January 29, 2019

 - Congressman Ted Lieu on Nuclear First-Strike May 20, 2017